-- (a) Such noise that has been permitted as part of a special event permit issued by the City; - (b) The emission of sound for the purpose of alerting persons to the existence of an emergency or resulting from any authorized emergency vehicle when responding to an emergency call or acting in time of emergency; - (c) The emission of sound in the performance of emergency work inas defined herein and within Chapter 13, "Land Development Code," of the City's Code of Ordinances; - (d) The unamplified human voice, except those activities prohibited in Section 14-32, "Construction Activity; Special Considerations," hereof; or - (e) Sounds generated by a farm animal(s) and farming equipment on agriculturally zoned (and agriculturally-exempted) land.
+- (a) Such noise that has been permitted as part of a special event permit issued by the City; - (b) The emission of sound for the purpose of alerting persons to the existence of an emergency or resulting from any authorized emergency vehicle when responding to an emergency call or acting in time of emergency; - (c) The emission of sound in the performance of emergency work in Chapter 13, "Land Development Code," of the City's Code of Ordinances; - (d) The unamplified human voice, except those activities prohibited in Section 14-32, "Construction Activity; Special Considerations," hereof; or - (e) Sounds generated by a farm animal(s) and farming equipment on agriculturally zoned land.

 Sec.
 14-29.
-ESTABLISHING NOISE DISTURBANCES.
+MEASUREMENT OF SOUNDESTABLISHING NOISE DISTURBANCES. (a) Manner of establishing a violation of the Maximum Permissible SoundLevels.